 Arrangement consideration is allocated to each separately identified unit of accounting based on the relative selling price, using our best estimate of selling price of each deliverable.
-The provisions of the Financial Accounting Standards Board's Accounting Standards Codification (ASC) 605-25, Multiple-Element Arrangements are then applied to each unit of accounting to determine the appropriate revenue recognition.
+The provisions of the Financial Accounting Standards Board's, or FASB, Accounting Standards Codification, or ASC, 605-25, Multiple-Element Arrangements are then applied to each unit of accounting to determine the appropriate revenue recognition.
 In the event that a deliverable of a multiple element arrangement does not represent a separate unit of accounting, we recognize revenue from the combined units of accounting over the term of the related contract or as undelivered items are delivered, as appropriate.

 Revenue is recognized under the proportional performance method for certain units of accounting.
-The amount recognized is determined based on the consideration allocated to each unit of accounting based on the ratio of the level of effort incurred to date compared to the total estimated level of effort required to complete our performance obligations under the unit of accounting.
-Determining the total estimated level of effort required to complete all performance obligations requires management judgment and estimation, including assumptions regarding future operating performance, the timelines of the clinical trial approvals and the estimated patient populations.
+The amount recognized is determined based on the consideration allocated to each unit of accounting, and on the ratio of the level of effort incurred to date compared to the total estimated level of effort required to complete our performance obligations under the unit of accounting.
+Determining the total estimated level of effort required to complete all performance obligations requires management judgment and estimation, including assumptions regarding future operating performance, the timelines of the clinical trials and regulatory approvals, and the estimated patient populations.

-Reimbursement of research and development costs by Celgene is recognized as revenue, provided we have determined that we are acting primarily as a principal in the transaction according to the provisions outlined in ASC 605-45, Revenue Recognition - Principal Agent Considerations, the amounts are determinable and collection of the related receivable is reasonably assured.
+Reimbursement of research and development costs under our collaboration agreements are recognized as revenue, provided we have determined that we are acting primarily as a principal in the transaction according to the provisions outlined in ASC 605-45, Revenue Recognition - Principal Agent Considerations, the amounts are determinable and collection of the related receivable is reasonably assured.